Learning Controller Gains on Bipedal Walking Robots via User Preferences: Introduction

-Synthesizing a controller capable of accounting for the complexities of underactuated locomotion, such as the ID-CLF-QP$^+$, necessitates the addition of numerous control parameters, exacerbating the issue of gain tuning.
-The relationship between the control parameters and the resulting behavior of the robot is extremely nonintuitive and results in a landscape that requires dedicated time to navigate, even for domain experts.
-For example, the implementation of the ID-CLF-QP$^+$ in \cite{jenna2021tro} entailed 2 dedicated months of hand-tuning around 60 control parameters.
+Synthesizing a controller capable of accounting for the challenges of underactuated locomotion, such as the ID-CLF-QP$^+$, necessitates the addition of numerous control parameters, exacerbating the issue of gain tuning.
+Moreover, the relationship between the control parameters and the resulting behavior of the robot is extremely nonintuitive and results in a landscape that requires dedicated time to navigate, even for domain experts.
 Recently, machine learning techniques have been implemented to alleviate the process of hand-tuning gains in a controller agnostic way by systematically navigating the entire parameter space \cite{birattari2009tuning,jun1999automatic,marco2016automatic}.
+More specifically, Bayesian optimization techniques have been applied to learning gait parameters and controller gains for various bipedal systems \cite{calandra2016bayesian,ATRIASpbl}.
 However, these techniques rely on a carefully constructed predefined reward function.
-Moreover, it is often the case where different desired properties of the robotic behavior are conflicting such that they both can't be optimized simultaneously.
+Furthermore, it is often the case that different desired properties of the robotic behavior are conflicting and therefore can't be simultaneously optimized.

-To alleviate the gain tuning process and enable the use of complicated controllers for na\"ive users, we propose a preference-based learning framework that only relies on subjective user feedback, mainly pairwise preferences, to systematically search the parameter space and realize stable and robust experimental walking.
+To alleviate the gain tuning process and enable the use of complicated controllers for na\"ive users, we employ a preference-based learning framework that only relies on subjective user feedback, mainly pairwise preferences, to systematically search the parameter space and realize stable and robust experimental walking.
 Preferences are a particularly useful feedback mechanism for parameter tuning because they are able to capture the notion of ``general goodness'' without a predefined reward function.
-Preference-based learning has been previously used towards selecting essential constraints of an HZD gait generation framework which resulted in stable and robust experimental walking on a planar biped with unmodeled compliance at the ankle \cite{tucker2020preferencebased}.

-In this work, we apply a similar preference-based learning framework as \cite{tucker2020preferencebased} towards learning gains of a CLF-QP$^{+}$ controller on the AMBER bipedal robot, as well as an ID-CLF-QP$^{+}$ controller on the Cassie bipedal robot.
-This application requires extending the learning framework to a much higher-dimensional space which led to unique challenges.
-First, more user feedback was required to navigate the larger action space.
-This was accomplished by sampling actions continuously on hardware which led to more efficient feedback collection.
-Second, to increase the speed of the learning, ordinal labels were also added as a feedback mechanism.
+This is particularly important for bipedal locomotion due to the lack of commonly agreed upon numerical metric of good or even stable walking in the community \cite{wieber2002stability,vukobratovic2004zero,pratt2006velocity,grizzle2014models}.